xuchen66/sphinx-emdocs/source/serialEM-note-two-scripts-for-highfocus-cals.rst

       It is straightforward to do high-focus calibrations for both Mag and Image Shift.
 However, it becomes annoying when you have to do this for multiple intensity values.
-Luckily, there are also two scrips commands to perform these two calibrations.
-This makes a lot easier and more automated.
+Luckily, there are also two scripting commands to perform these two calibrations.
+With simple scripting, it makes the calibrating a lot easier and more automated.

       In this note, I show you the two scripts I came up.
 I found them helpful.